ttencate/papageno/data/README.md

 This just converts `sources/regions.csv` to `sources/regions.gpkg` for faster rendering in QGIS.
 Requires `ogr2ogr` from the GDAL package to be installed.

+### `select_recordings.py`

+Filters the recordings from `sources/xc.csv` down to the ones that are suitable for our application: not too short, not too long, no background species, and of decent quality.
+Then only those species are selected for which we have enough good recordings.
+The output is written to `sources/selected_recordings.csv` and `sources/selected_species.csv`.

 Setting up
 ----------